Gacha Club – All the New Features and Elements

 It’s been a hot minute since Lunime released another sequel to their highly-acclaimed Gacha Life.
 These titles belong to a series of games centered around collecting hundreds of different characters and interacting with them in many different and fun ways.
 In stark contrast to other types of gachas, combat was never the focus here, and instead most of the fun came from these interactions and from the fun dialog that you could have with your characters.

-Gacha Club is the latest instalment in the series and, for many users, is a straight-up improvement to the previous game.
+Gacha Club on PC is the latest instalment in the series and, for many users, is a straight-up improvement to the previous game.
 In fact, as a direct sequel to Gacha Life, some people are starting to call this game Gacha Life 2 since they’re both very similar, but GC offers much more in the way of extra game modes and other goodies.
 In short, if you liked Gacha Life, you really can’t go wrong with Gacha Club.

 In this article, we’re going to explore everything that’s new in GC and how it measures up to Gacha Life.